Washington has virus case, 3 other teams add to COVID list | Times Leader

 “It reflects the continued uptick that we’re seeing in places around the country,” said Dr. Allen Sills, the NFL’s chief medical officer.
 “We’ve seen that throughout the course of our season, as our players, coaches and staff are exposed to others outside the team facility, we’re going to see these cases.”

-After New York announced an unidentified player tested positive, Giants kicker Graham Gano landed on the reserve/COVID-19 test.
-Washington also placed injured defensive lineman Matt Ioannidis after announcing a positive test.
+After New York announced an unidentified player tested positive, Giants kicker Graham Gano landed on the reserve/COVID-19 list.
+Washington also placed injured defensive lineman Matt Ioannidis on the list after announcing a positive test.

 The other players put on the list Tuesday were Falcons wide receiver Laquon Treadwell, and Raiders defensive end Clelin Ferrell and defensive back Lamarcus Joyner.